Agnipath scheme: ‘Want to harness qualities of youth; training methodology will be tailor-made for them,’ LG Arvind Walia

 The Ministry of Defence on Tuesday announced its new ‘Agnipath’ initiative for recruitment of soldiers across the three services.
 Under this defence recruitment reform, which was cleared by the Cabinet Committee on Security, close to 50,000 soldiers will be recruited annually.
 Of the total annual recruits, around 25 per cent of each batch of Agniveers will be enrolled in the regular cadre of the Armed Forces and would be required to serve an engagement period of 15 years.

-Asked about the sufficiency of six months of training for Agniveers, as against the present training durations which are longer, Lt Gen Walia said, “If we look at the world’s best Armies, their basic military training period varies anywhere between 14 to 24 weeks.
+When asked about the sufficiency of six months of training for Agniveers under the scheme, as against the present training durations which are longer, Lt Gen Walia said, “If we look at the world’s best Armies, their basic military training period varies anywhere between 14 to 24 weeks.
 Once they get absorbed further, then advanced military training is conducted.
 We too are adopting this model, keeping in mind the higher educational level, technical capabilities, and wider understanding of the world view of the youth today.
 We want to harness all these qualities of the youth today.
 Therefore, our training methodology will be tailor-made for this.
 We are going to use advanced tools of training like simulators.”

 Best of Express Premium